Historic Sites In Idaho. More Than Just Parks has 5 incredible must-see sites for you to visit.

 3. Shoshone Ice Caves

-Coming in at #3 on our list of the best historic sites in Idaho is the Shoshone Ice Caves.
+Our next historic site in another geologic wonder.
+At #3 on our list of the Best Historic Sites In Idaho is Shoshone Ice Caves.

 The Indian Ice Cave is part of a lava tube, there are several in the area where some of them collapsed and look like a sinkhole from the outside.
 The air currents flowing through the tubes result in the ice, since the currents cause subterranean water to freeze.